 For more information:

 Get Involved with Local Ice Rinks

-Flooding and use of hydrants and standpipes is done by Certified Ice Rink Captains.
+The flooding and use of hydrants and standpipes are done by Certified Ice Rink Captains.
 Only volunteers who have attended the City of Prince George Ice Making Workshop and possess current certification can operate this equipment.
 The City offers this free workshop each year in November.